Outdooractive/gis-tools/README.md

 ## Polygon
 [Implementation][30] / [Polygon test cases][31]

 A `Polygon` is a shape consisting of one or more rings, where the first ring is the outer ring bounding the surface, and the inner rings bound holes within the surface.
-Please see [chapter 3.1.6][32] in the RFC for more information.
+Please see [section 3.1.6][32] in the RFC for more information.
 ```swift
 /// The receiver's coordinates.
 let coordinates: [[Coordinate3D]]